Plant Library

 Edible Qualities

-Gold Rush Bush Bean is an annual vegetable plant that is typically grown for its edible qualities.
+Gold Rush Bush Bean is an annual vegetable plant that is commonly grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and can be harvested at any time in the season.
 The edible parts have a mild taste and a crisp texture.

 The plant is most often used in the following ways: